prthkash02/growth-portfolio/research/sources.md

-# Sources — Cold Outreach Pipeline for B2B SaaS
+# Sources: Cold Outreach Pipeline for B2B SaaS

-**Topic:** Cold outreach pipeline for B2B SaaS, viewed through an AI-native lens — how AI is changing prospecting, personalization, and sequencing, and where it helps vs. where it just adds noise.
+**Topic:** Cold outreach pipeline for B2B SaaS, viewed through an AI-native lens, how AI is changing prospecting, personalization, and sequencing, and where it helps vs. where it just adds noise.

-**Why this topic:** I come from a sales background, so I can actually judge whether outreach advice is good or just loud — which is the point of this exercise.
+**Why this topic:** I come from a sales background, so I can actually judge whether outreach advice is good or just loud, which is the point of this exercise.
 The goal isn't to collect the most content; it's to collect the *highest-signal* practitioners and form a point of view from the tension between them.

 ## How I chose these 10

-- **Practitioners, not pundits** — every person here has shipped real outbound (built SDR teams, run agencies, or built the tooling), not just written about it.
+- **Practitioners, not pundits**: every person here has shipped real outbound (built SDR teams, run agencies, or built the tooling), not just written about it.
-- **Spread across content types** — podcasts, YouTube, newsletters, LinkedIn — so the research has range, not just one source format.
+- **Spread across content types**: podcasts, YouTube, newsletters, LinkedIn, so the research has range, not just one source format.
-- **A built-in disagreement** — roughly half preach *genuine human relevance / anti-spam* (Braun, Venetz, Holland) and half preach *AI personalization at scale* (Allred, Coleman, Mahrle).
+- **A built-in disagreement**: roughly half preach *genuine human relevance / anti-spam* (Braun, Venetz, Holland) and half preach *AI personalization at scale* (Allred, Coleman, Mahrle).
 The playbook this research feeds will live in resolving that tension: **AI as a superpower, not a crutch.**

-Legend: 🤖 = explicitly AI-native voice.

 ---